Arjun37arju/My-CyberSecurity-Learning-Journey/01-Introduction-to-Cyber-Security.md

 ---

+# Security Objectives and CIA Triad

+## A. Confidentiality

+**Definition:**
+Confidentiality ensures that sensitive information is accessible only to authorized users and is protected from unauthorized access.

+**How it is achieved:**
+- Passwords
+- Multi-Factor Authentication (MFA)
+- Encryption
+- Access Control
+- Biometric Authentication

+**Example:**
+Only you can access your Gmail account using your password and OTP.

+---

+## B. Integrity

+**Definition:**
+Integrity ensures that data remains accurate, complete, and is modified only by authorized users.

+**How it is achieved:**
+- Hashing
+- Digital Signatures
+- Checksums
+- Access Permissions
+- Version Control

+**Example:**
+When you transfer ₹5,000 through online banking, the amount should not be changed during the transaction.

+---

+## C. Availability

+**Definition:**
+Availability ensures that systems, applications, and data are accessible whenever authorized users need them.

+**How it is achieved:**
+- Regular Backups
+- Redundant Servers
+- UPS (Backup Power)
+- Disaster Recovery
+- Load Balancing

+**Example:**
+An ATM should be available 24/7 so customers can withdraw money whenever they need it.

+---

+## D. Real-World Example (ATM Banking System)

+The ATM banking system is a great example of the CIA Triad.

+### Confidentiality
+Only the account owner can access the account using an ATM card and PIN.

+### Integrity
+The bank balance and transaction records remain accurate and cannot be altered by unauthorized users.

+### Availability
+The ATM and banking network should be available whenever customers need to withdraw cash.

+---

+## E. Security Objectives

+Security objectives are the goals of protecting information and systems from unauthorized access, modification, or disruption.
+The primary security objectives are represented by the **CIA Triad**.

+### Objectives
+- **Confidentiality** – Protect sensitive information from unauthorized access.
+- **Integrity** – Ensure data remains accurate and trustworthy.
+- **Availability** – Ensure systems and data are accessible when needed.

+### Why Security Objectives are Important
+- Protect sensitive information
+- Prevent unauthorized access
+- Maintain data accuracy
+- Ensure continuous business operations
+- Build trust with users and customers
+- Reduce the risk of cyber attacks

 # Summary

 Cybersecurity is essential for protecting digital systems, networks, applications, and sensitive information from cyber threats.
 Understanding cybersecurity fundamentals, security domains, and modern attack techniques provides a strong foundation for learning advanced cybersecurity concepts.